 when | Leslie-Karamea Track – Kahurangi National Park

 Sure thing.
 The climate around Karamea is reasonable mild all year.
-OK, the Karamea valley is potentially frosty in winter and there can be a freak snow storm at any time of the year but we are a tough lot.
+Okay, the Karamea valley is potentially frosty in winter and there can be a freak snow storm at any time of the year but we are a tough lot.
 As they say: ain’t no big thing.

 maps and GPS | Leslie-Karamea Track – Kahurangi National Park